Wake Me Up (Twice song): Composition

 "Wake Me Up" was composed by Atsushi Shimada, Louise Frick Sveen, and Albin Nordqvist, with lyrics written by Natsumi Watanabe.
 It was described as an upbeat dance song that "encourages people not to give up and keep going forward".

 Music video

 The full music video of "Wake Me Up" was uploaded online on April 24, 2018.
 It was directed by Jimmy of BS Pictures, the same team that produced Twice's previous music videos, "TT (Japanese ver.)" and "Brand New Girl".

-It features the nine members portraying chic school girls and switching off between a variety of settings and outfits as the group sing and dance along to the upbeat song.
-The choreography was performed in athletic wear as Twice cheer on the listeners, with and without pompoms, and serve up Para Para-inspired dance moves.
-Unlike past videos that have featured social media-inspired elements, "Wake Me Up" gets a bit of an old-school treatment, with Chaeyoung looking at videos of the members on what appears to be one of the earliest Mac operating systems.

 The music video ranked at No. 10 on 2018 YouTube's Top Trend Music Video in Japan, the third group's song on the list.

 Promotion

 "Wake Me Up" was first performed on Music Station on May 25, 2018.
 It was also performed during Twice 2nd Tour: Twiceland Zone 2 – Fantasy Park in Saitama and Osaka.
 On August 3, it was performed on a Music Station 2-hour special episode.